The 7-Step Pennystocking Framework: Key Takeaways

 Trade Review: Monster OTC Swing by Jack Kellogg

-I tell my students to review trades by all the Trading Challenge mentors.
-So this week I’m reviewing a swing trade by Jack Kellogg.
-I picked this trade because it’s a perfect example of playing the #1 of the 7-step pennystocking framework.
+As you study the framework, review trades by Trading Challenge mentors and top traders.
+Check out this monster swing trade by Jack Kellogg.
+It’s a perfect example of playing the #1 of the 7-step pennystocking framework.

 American Premium Water Corporation (OTCPK: HIPH)